sensor-dream/APIVOF/guidelines/list-info/z-packs-in-system-fedora-34.md

 <summary>zram-generator</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Systemd unit generator for zram swap devices
+Short desc    : Systemd unit generator for zram swap devices
 URL          : https://crates.io/crates/zram-generator
-Лицензия     : MIT
+License      : MIT
-Описание     : This is a systemd unit generator that enables swap on zram.
+Descript     : This is a systemd unit generator that enables swap on zram.
              : (With zram, there is no physical swap device.
 Part of the avaialable RAM
              : is used to store compressed pages, essentially trading CPU cycles for memory.)
              :